 If you’ve issued a Tribunal claim then it does make you look more serious.
 On the other hand you may have burnt some bridges, including any rapport with HR, and its now gone up to the legal department, and sometimes legal think that they have to win every fight.

-A modest increase here because normally you are able to do your job properly, but then again it is easier for them to make your working life harder, and it can be harder to get another job too.
+A modest increase here in the calculator amount because normally you are able to do your job properly, but then again it is easier for them to make your working life harder, and it can be harder to get another job too.

-If you've been put on a performance improvement plan this can actually be a bit of a godsend.
-Think about it - they're going to have to pay your salary for the duration of the plan, so they might as well pay you that now just to get rid of you.
-Also all the wasted management time and potential legal fees too - why not suggest that they just pay you that now to leave quietly.
-Don't forget to get an agreed reference too!
+If you’ve been put on a performance improvement plan this can actually be a bit of a godsend.
+Think about it – they’re going to have to pay your salary for the duration of the plan, so they might as well pay you that now just to get rid of you.
+Also all the wasted management time and potential legal fees too – why not suggest that they just pay you that now to leave quietly.
+Don’t forget to get an agreed reference in your settlement agreement too!

 A serious decrease for this, as no doubt your employer would try to use this against you (regardless of whether it’s justified or not).

 Short term sick leave can help your case as it may be that their behaviour is making you ill and frankly also you may well still be getting paid to be off sick.
 Long term sick leave makes your case harder to fight because firstly you’re probably not being paid anyway (so why should they start paying you now) and secondly they could argue that you are not capable of working.

 In our experience, many public sector organisations have a policy that they won't negotiate with employees for settlement or compromise agreements.
 This means that you have to sue them in the Employment Tribunal, which is fine, but it does make life more difficult.